-It was back to school for me this September and not just any old school – I went to the coolest school ever – the Carpigiani Gelato University, Bologna.
+It was back to school for me this September and not just any old school.
+I went to the coolest school ever – the Carpigiani Gelato University, Bologna.
 I spent a day learning about the history, science and the art of making artisan gelato.
-If you know how much I love gelato (I can never eat ice cream again) you realise how excited I was!
-Kathryn (travelwithkat) and I took the number 87 bus to Anzola a 40 minute ride from Bologna central and arrived outside the factory gates before entering the world of meltingly, creamy, dreamy dessert heaven.
+If you know how much I love gelato (I can never eat ice cream again) you’ll realise how excited I was!
+I took the number 87 bus to Anzola, a 40-minute ride from Bologna central, and arrived outside the factory gates.
+I then entered a world of meltingly, creamy, dreamy dessert heaven.

 Gelato History Lesson

-First lesson was history and started with a guided tour of the newly opened Carpigiani Gelato Museum that showcases the complete history of gelato and is where we learnt how this heavenly confection came into being.
-In the 12th Century BC people loved chilled drinks and flavoured ice and this was the precursor to gelato.
+The first lesson was history and started with a guided tour of the newly opened Carpigiani Gelato Museum that showcases the complete history of gelato.
+Then we learnt how this heavenly confection came into being.
+In the 12th Century BC people loved chilled drinks and flavoured ice.
+This was the precursor to gelato.
 Ice itself was then used as a tool to create luscious concoctions from milk and eggs.
-Recipes for gelato date back as far the 17th century and include flavours like truffle or bread gelato – a nobleman wasn’t that noble if he didn’t serve gelato or sorbetto at his banquet.
+Recipes for gelato date back as far the 17th century and include flavours like truffle or bread gelato.
+A nobleman wasn’t considered that noble if he didn’t serve gelato or sorbetto at his banquet.
 By the 19th century gelato was widely available and has since evolved to where we are today with gelato shops the world over.